Skip to main content

 Roommate Week:

-Residential Life strives to place graduate and law students in communities with others in their degree programs.
-In the Fall semester, there are a limited number of reserved spaces for graduate and law students.
-After all reserved spaces have been assigned, the remaining graduate and law students may be assigned with undergraduate students.
+Residential Life strives to place second-degree-seeking students, as well as graduate and law students, in communities with others in their degree programs.
+In the Fall semester, there are a limited number of reserved spaces for students in this category.
+Students are encouraged to apply as early as possible to guarantee housing.

-Students who participate in a themed housing community are guaranteed spaces a specific building if they meet the required deadlines.
-For more information on housing, go to the Residential Life website.
-All students in special population and themed groups must complete a housing application through the housing portal by the deadline to claim their guaranteed space.
+Students who participate in a themed housing community are guaranteed an assignment in a specific building if they meet the required deadlines.
+For more information on housing for special populations and themed groups, please go to the Residential Life website.
+Some special population and theme housing communities may require the student to complete a separate application to be a member of their community.
+It is important to note these special population and theme housing applications do not replace the housing application in the housing portal.
+All students in special population and themed groups must complete a housing application process through the housing portal by the prescribed deadlines outlined for their specific student type above to claim their guaranteed space.

 Please be mindful of the application and self-selection dates below: